You may not know this, or maybe haven’t realized this, but unresolved ‘daddy issues’ can heavily impact a a woman’s romantic relationships.

 Women who grew up with a physically absent father may be less trusting of others.
 They may also feel more uncertainty about what to expect in healthy romantic relationships.
 It’s hard to know what’s acceptable or unacceptable treatment from a man when you haven’t experienced any treatment from your father at all.

-In cases of intentional abandonment in particular, a woman may be left with a deep-seated fear about whether or not she is lovable, worthy, or “good enough” for anyone.
+In cases of intentional abandonment, in particular, a woman may be left with a deep-seated fear about whether or not she is lovable, worthy, or “good enough” for anyone.

-3. A father’s emotional absence also hurts.
+3. A father’s emotional absense also hurts.